samueldaniel7/GoogleAnalytics/README.md

 # GoogleAnalytics

-Programmatic way to dump data from Google Analytics using Python.
+It is based on the [Google Aanlytics Python sample](https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/installed-py).
+Just wanted a programmatic way to dump data from Google Analytics using Python.

 ## Setup